Our team

 Office Manager

 Danielle L.R.
-Nelson is the co-creator of the Swiftsure Law brand.
+Nelson (she/her) is the co-creator of the Swiftsure Law brand.
 With a Bachelor of Arts in Psychology from the University of Victoria and a Bachelor of Education from the University of Vancouver Island, Danielle has a broad range of experience and expertise.
 A dedicated entrepreneur, Danielle has a strong background in business, accounting, planning, and human resources.
 She is keenly focused on client care and business management.
 A skilled communicator and editor, Danielle uses her eye for detail to ensure all Swiftsure documents meet exacting standards.

 Married to our senior lawyer and a proud mother of four, she brings a unique perspective to our team.
 Danielle is passionate about local BC families and she works tirelessly to ensure that Swiftsure Law meets the goal of effectively helping its clients navigate the legal system to achieve resolution.